 The Old Farmer’s Almanac uses a mathematical and astronomical formula to determine their annual predictions.
 Since 1818, they have been forecasting patterns and conditions to help people prep for the weather ahead.

 Apparently, the 230-year-old periodical has boasted an 80 percent accuracy rate for weather forecasts.
 However, this is all to say that The Old Farmer’s Almanac predictions last year were overruled by NOAA’s contrasting prediction of warmer temperatures that turned out to be true.

 The NOAA’s Seasonal Temperature and Precipitation Outlook for the next three months lean towards above average temperatures and equal chances of precipitation.

-Only time will tell which prediction will come out on top, but until then, we’re trying to enjoy as much of the nice fall weather we can!
+Only time will tell which prediction will come out on top, but until then, let’s try to enjoy as much of the nice summer and fall weather we can!